halented/halgos/17-reversed-int/README.md

 # Reverse Integer

-Given a 32-bit signed integer, reverse and return its digits
+Given a 32-bit signed integer, reverse and return its digits.

 ## Examples